ArkScript-lang/Ark/README.md

     * Install a newer compiler using [Homebrew](https://docs.brew.sh/): `brew install gcc && brew link gcc`
     * Pass compiler path to `cmake` in the build step: `-DCMAKE_CXX_COMPILER=/usr/local/bin/g++-9`

-Some libs already included in [thirdparties](https://github.com/ArkScript-lang/thirdparties).
+All the external libraries we use are already included in [thirdparties](https://github.com/ArkScript-lang/thirdparties).

 ### Through CMake